calvinmclean/goblin/README.md

 - Access different applications with consistent top-level domains (`*.goblin` by default) when they are running locally or in the cloud
 - Don't worry about port conflicts for local applications since they use private IPs
 - Use [Go plugins](https://pkg.go.dev/plugin) to run your application without any dependencies
+- Use custom domain names for local Docker containers

 ## Install